 One of the best ways to have a positive impact on the success of your blog is to be involved in creating the strategy and content.
 A good marketing agency will guide you in this process.
 But, you have to be willing to play a role in it.
 Don’t expect them to do it all for you.
 You know more about your business, your customers and your market than anyone else.

 So, that leads us to one of the questions asked in the beginning of this article.
 Do you have to write for your blog?
 The answer is no - an agency or freelance writer can do that for you.
 However, if you’re not going to write your own articles, you should at least be involved in the development of strategy and topics.
-Your blog should be connected to your business, not a useless appendage that serves no purpose.
+Your blog should be connected to your business and should be an integral part of your marketing strategy.

 Now you understand the purpose of your blog and the positive impact it can have on the growth of your business.
 If you're ready to add a blog to your content marketing strategy, and you're feeling overwhelmed by the process, reach out to us.
 Our content marketing team will help take the burden off while you focus on other areas of your business.
 Let us know how we can help.